"Weird Al" Yankovic: Early life

 Alfred Matthew Yankovic was born in Downey, California, on October 23, 1959, the only child of Mary Elizabeth (née Vivalda, 1923–2004) and Nick Yankovic (1917–2004).
 He was raised in nearby Lynwood, California.
-His father, who was born in the Strawberry Hill neighborhood of Kansas City, Kansas, was of Slovene and Croatian descent: Nick Yankovic was the son of Matthew Yankovich (baptized Matija Jankovič, 1887–1969), who was born in Weidendorf, Austria-Hungary (now Bedenj, Slovenia), and Mary Yankovich (née Braj, 1890–1968), also born in Austria-Hungary (now Croatia).
+His father, who was born in the Strawberry Hill neighborhood of Kansas City, Kansas, was of Slovene and Croatian descent: Nick Yankovic was the son of Matthew Yankovich (baptized Matija Jankovič, 1887–1969), who was born in Weidendorf, Austria-Hungary (now Bedenj, Slovenia), and Mary Yankovich (née Braj, 1890–1968), also born in Austria-Hungary (in what is now Croatia).
 Nick Yankovic began living in California after earning two Purple Hearts for his service as a medic during World War II.
 He believed "the key to success" was "doing for a living whatever makes you happy" and often reminded his son of this philosophy.
 Yankovic's mother, a stenographer from Kentucky of English and Italian descent, married his father in 1949.
 She moved to California a decade before Yankovic was born.

 Yankovic's first accordion lesson, which sparked his interest in music, took place on the day before his seventh birthday.
 A door-to-door salesman traveling through Lynwood offered his parents a choice of accordion or guitar lessons at a local music school.
 Yankovic claims that his parents chose the accordion over the guitar because "they figured there should be at least one more accordion-playing Yankovic in the world"; this was in reference to Frankie Yankovic, to whom he is not related.
 He has also said that they chose the accordion because "they were convinced it would revolutionize rock".
 Since his mother did not let him outside the house often, he had plenty of time to practice the instrument at home.
 He continued lessons at the music school for three years before deciding to continue learning on his own.

-In the 1970s Yankovic was a big fan of Elton John and cites John's 1973 album Goodbye Yellow Brick Road as one of the reasons he "learned to play rock 'n' roll on the accordion".
+In the 1970s, Yankovic was a big fan of Elton John and cites John's 1973 album Goodbye Yellow Brick Road as one of the reasons he "learned to play rock 'n' roll on the accordion".
 As for his influences in comedy and parody music, he has listed artists including Stan Freberg, Spike Jones, Tom Lehrer, Allan Sherman, Shel Silverstein, and Frank Zappa, as well as "all the other wonderfully sick and twisted artists" he found through The Dr. Demento Radio Show.
 Other sources of inspiration for his comedy came from Mad magazine, the British comedy troupe Monty Python, and the Zucker, Abrahams and Zucker films.
 He had also enjoyed George Carlin's stand-up comedy album FM & AM so much that he transcribed it by typewriter.